Infertility: Social

 Having a child is considered to be important in most societies.
-Infertile couples may experience social and family pressure leading to a feeling of social isolation.
+Infertile couples may experience social and family pressure, leading to a feeling of social isolation.
 Factors of gender, age, religion, and socioeconomic status are important influences.
 Societal pressures may affect a couple's decision to approach, avoid, or experience an infertility treatment.

-Moreover, the socioeconomic status influences the psychology of the infertile couples: low socioeconomic status is associated with increased chances of developing depression.
+Moreover, the socioeconomic status influences the psychology of infertile couples: low socioeconomic status is associated with increased chances of developing depression.

-In many cultures, inability to conceive bears a stigma.
+In many cultures, the inability to conceive bears a stigma.
 In closed social groups, a degree of rejection (or a sense of being rejected by the couple) may cause considerable anxiety and disappointment.
-Some respond by actively avoiding the issue altogether; middle-class men are the most likely to respond in this way.
+Some respond by actively avoiding the issue altogether.

-In the United States some treatments for infertility, including diagnostic tests, surgery and therapy for depression, can qualify one for Family and Medical Leave Act leave.
+In the United States, some treatments for infertility, including diagnostic tests, surgery, and therapy for depression, can qualify one for Family and Medical Leave Act leave.
 It has been suggested that infertility be classified as a form of disability.

+Sexual

+Couples that suffer from infertility have a higher risk than other couples of developing sexual dysfunctions.
+The most common sexual issue facing the couples is a decline in sexual desire and erectile dysfunction.

 Causes

-Male infertility is responsible for 20–30% of infertility cases, while 20–35% are due to female infertility, and 25–40% are due to combined problems in both parts.
+Male infertility is responsible for 20–30% of infertility cases, while 20–35% are due to female infertility, and 25–40% are due to combined problems in both partners.
 In 10–20% of cases, no cause is found.
-The most common cause of female infertility is the are ovulation problems, usually manifested by scanty or absent menstrual periods..
+The most common cause of female infertility is abnormal ovulation, usually manifested by scanty or absent menstrual periods.
 Male infertility is most commonly due to deficiencies in the semen, and semen quality is used as a surrogate measure of male fecundity.

-Iodine Deficiency
+Iodine deficiency

 Iodine deficiency may lead to infertility.